 Two cars travel on parallel roads.
 The roads are w feet apart.
-At what rate is the distance between the cars changing when the cars are w feet apart?
+At what rate does the distance between the cars change when the cars are w feet apart?

-- That the cars could be traveling in the same or opposite directions.
+- That the cars could be travelling in the same or opposite directions.